udibo/react-app/README.md

 To check formatting and run lint, use `deno task check`.

-To create a build and to run the build, use `deno task build` and `deno task run`.
-By default, the application builds and runs in development mode.
-To build and run a production build, set the `APP_ENV` environment variable to `production`.
+The following 2 commands can be used for creating builds.

+- `deno task build-dev`: Builds the application in development mode.
+- `deno task build-prod`: Builds the application in production mode.

+A build must be generated before you can run an application.
+You can use the following 2 commands to run the application.

+- `deno task run-dev`: Runs the application in development mode.
+- `deno task run-prod`: Runs the application in production mode.

 To run the application in development mode with live reloading, use `deno task dev`.

 When in development, identifiers are not minified and sourcemaps are generated and linked.

+The commands ending in `-dev` and `-prod` set the `APP_ENV` and `NODE_ENV` environment variables.
+The `NODE_ENV` environment variable is needed for react.
+If you use the `deno task build` or `deno task run` tasks, you should make sure that you set both of those environment variables.
+Those environment variables are also needed if you deploy to Deno Deploy.

 ### Deployment